PluralKit/PluralKit/docs/content/command-list.md

 - `pk;invite` - Gets a link to invite PluralKit to other servers.
 - `pk;import [fileurl|*attachment*]` - Imports system information from a data file created by PluralKit or Tupperbox.
 - `pk;export` - Sends you a data file containing your system information.
+- `pk;explain` - Explains the basics of systems and proxying.
 - `pk;permcheck [server id]` - [Checks the given server's permission setup](./staff/permissions.md#permission-checker-command) to check if it's compatible with PluralKit.

 ## API